 Please tell us if a street tree is a causing a problem such as:

 - damaged or needs pruning

 - causing any other nuisance

 Want to plant a new street tree?

-You cannot plant on street and road sides unless you have written approval from us.
+You need our written approval to plant on street and road sides.
 Only our contractors can plant and maintain street trees.
 If you would like a tree on your front verge, talk to us first.

 Any digging in the road reserve (grass verge) requires an approved Corridor Access Request

 - the effect on adjacent properties at the time of planting and in the future, including shading, loss of views, traffic visibility, possible root damage

 - public support for planting in the street

 - tree species and site suitability